 Table of Contents

-California is a very popular place for motorcyclists, and it’s easy to see why.
+California is a very popular place for motorcyclists, and itโs easy to see why.
 This popularity is due, in large part, to the delightful weather motorcyclists can enjoy all year round.
-Unfortunately, the popularity of motorcycles in California contributes to a high number of on-road collisions and fatalities.
+Unfortunately, the large number of motorcycles on California roads increases the risk of collisions.

-There are a variety of reasons why motorcycles accidents occur.
-Making a sharp turn too quickly and hitting the gravel can result in minor injuries even if the driver was riding at a low speed.
-At faster speeds, poor road conditions and vehicle failure can lead to many motorcycle accidents.
+There are a variety of reasons why motorcycle accidents occur.
+Making a sharp turn too quickly and hitting the gravel can result in minor injuries, even if the driver was riding at a low speed.
+At faster speeds, poor road conditions, and vehicle failure can lead to motorcycle accidents.

-More serious and life-threatening motorcycle accidents happen to external circumstances outside of the control of the motorcyclist.
-These types of collisions often involve another motorist and lead to deadly consequences for the rider.
+However, many serious motorcycle accidents are caused by external factors beyond the riderโs control.
+These incidents may involve other drivers and result in severe consequences for the motorcyclist.
 Some accidents can be caused when a motorist changes lanes directly in front of the motorcycle.
-An accident can also be caused when a vehicle hits a motorcycle from the back.
+An accident can also be caused when a vehicle hits a motorcycle from behind.
 Usually, drivers may not see the motorcyclist or may become distracted before a collision.

-Since most motorcycle accidents are not caused usually by riders, motorcyclists must be active in driving defensively at all times.
-The first and most important safety tip for all motorcyclists is to wear a helmet.
-It goes without saying that helmets save millions of lives every year by preventing the adverse effects of trauma, concussions, and chronic brain injuries during a collision.
-Motorcyclists should always be aware of their surroundings and try to make themselves more visible to other motorists, especially in the dark.
+Since some motorcycle accidents are caused by other motorists rather than the riders themselves, motorcyclists must be active in driving defensively at all times.
+The first important safety tip for all motorcyclists is to wear a helmet.
+It goes without saying that wearing a helmet can help prevent the risk of serious injuries, such as trauma, concussions, and chronic brain injuries, during a collision.
+Motorcyclists must be aware of their surroundings and try to make themselves more visible to other motorists, especially in the dark.

 Not drinking and riding is an important safety tip, as many motorcycle accidents involve alcohol.
-Of course, abiding by the rules of the road and using your motorcycle in a safe manner can significantly reduce the chances of a serious accident as well.
-California has recently become the first state in the country that permits lane-splitting for motorcyclists.
-This law has been long overdue and already allowed in other continents, such as Asia and Europe.
+Of course, abiding by the rules of the road and using your motorcycle in a safe manner can help reduce the chances of a serious accident as well.
+California has become the first state in the country to explicitly allow lane-splitting for motorcyclists.
+This law has been long overdue and is already allowed in other continents, such as Asia and Europe.

 Lane-Splitting Facts

 Vehicles are naturally required and will share the road with motorcycles in traffic.
 This sometimes leads to conflict.
-Many drivers do not want to share the road with motorcyclists and get enraged when they see them trying to pass them.
+Some drivers may feel frustrated when they see motorcyclists try to pass them or lane-split.

 This is especially true in a traffic jam.
-While some drivers don’t intentionally want to cause a wreck, they can cause one by trying to speed up past a biker.
+While some drivers donโt intentionally want to cause a wreck, actions like speeding up near a motorcyclist can increase the risk of a collision.

 In California, lane-splitting is permitted only when there is slowed or stopped traffic in the same direction.
 Bikers should not engage in lane-splitting when traffic is going at or near the legal speed limit.
-To avoid a serious collision, motorcyclists are strongly advised to reduce their speeds when lane-splitting to a few miles an hour over the speed of traffic.
-Other motorists perceive lane-splitting to be overly-risky and even dangerous.
+To avoid a serious collision, motorcyclists are strongly advised to reduce their speeds when lane-splitting to no more than 10 mph above the speed of traffic.
+Other motorists perceive lane-splitting to be overly risky and even dangerous.

-When used incorrectly, that is correct.
-On the other hand, lane-splitting may be safer for bikers rather than sitting in congested traffic.
-In fact, the American Motorcyclist Association has provided its support for lane-splitting as a safe practice overall.
-Congested traffic is highly dangerous for bikers because of the safety concerns involving rear-end accidents.
-Rear-end accidents are the most common type of auto collisions.
+On the other hand, lane-splitting may provide certain advantages for bikers rather than sitting in congested traffic.
+In fact, the American Motorcyclist Association has provided its support for lane-splitting when done with proper caution.
+Congested traffic is dangerous for bikers because of the safety concerns involving rear-end accidents.
+Rear-end accidents are among the common types of auto collisions.

 These accidents usually happen during rush hour when vehicles are bumper-to-bumper, and there is a small margin of error.
 A rear-end motorcycle accident could lead to two deadly situations.

-- A motorcycle “tapped” from behind by a vehicle at low speed can be knocked off their bike.
+- A motorcycle โtappedโ from behind by a vehicle at low speed can be knocked off its bike.

 - A motorcycle rammed from behind by a vehicle at moderate or high speed can be thrown several feet into oncoming traffic.

-In 2016, Governor Brown did sign Assembly Bill 51, which defined the practice.
-The legislation provided the California Highway Patrol authority to produce guidelines for safety regarding lane-splitting.
-California is the only state in the United States where lane-splitting is not illegal.
+In 2016, Governor Brown signed Assembly Bill 51, which defined the practice.
+The legislation provided the California Highway Patrol with the authority to produce guidelines for safety regarding lane-splitting.
+California is the only state that explicitly permits lane-splitting for motorcyclists, unlike other states.
 Although lane-splitting is technically legal in California, bikers can be charged with traffic violations while engaging in the practice.

 Typical traffic violations while lane-splitting include: